-Before I jump into my tutorial, I want to make sure I give credit to Rachel Halvorson for the inspiration – the shape and style of my kitchen banquette is patterned after a piece she used (and I’m assuming had custom made) for one of her many gorgeous design projects.
-I had to get creative with the design of mine because I have baseboard heating on my banquette wall that wraps all of the way around the corner so if I used a typical furniture piece in this spot, it would have to sit several inches away from the wall.
-By creating a custom piece where the entire back of the bench is supported by a wall cleat (the back leg you see is just for looks), we were able to have a banquette that rests against the wall.
+Before I jump into my tutorial, I want to make note that I had to get creative with the construction of the base of my banquette because I have baseboard heating on my banquette wall (so if I used a typical furniture piece in this spot, it would have to sit several inches away from the wall).
+By creating a custom piece where the entire back of the bench is supported by a wall cleat (the back leg you see is just for looks), we were able to have a banquette that rests flush against the wall.

 The next step is to add foam to the front of the headboard.
-I took three rolls of 2″ poly foam from Hobby Lobby, rolled them out side by side, and then carefully laid my headboard on top of them with the front of the headboard facing down:
+I used three rolls of 2″ foam like {these}.
+I rolled them out side by side, and then carefully laid my headboard on top of them with the front of the headboard facing down:

-After tracing around the entire piece, I lifted it off the foam and then drew a second outline along the sides and the top that was 1 1/4″ inside of the one that I just drew.
-Then it was time to cut the foam along that second outline – I learned from my last foam experience that an electric carving knife is by far the best way to do it.
-It does dull your knife quite a bit so I would recommend buying an inexpensive one just for this purpose rather than using a nice one you might already have (trust me on this one – the nice electric knife that we used to carve our Thanksgiving turkeys for years bit the dust with the construction of my daughter’s headboard!).
-For this project, I bought {this inexpensive electric carving knife} and it worked great.
+After tracing around the entire piece, I lifted it off the foam and then drew a second outline along the sides and the top that was 1 ¼″ inside of the one that I just drew.
+Then it was time to cut the foam along that second inside outline.
+I learned from my last foam experience that an electric carving knife is by far the best way to do it.
+It does dull your knife quite a bit so I would recommend buying an inexpensive electric carving knife like {this one} just for this purpose rather than using a nice one you might already have.

 This is what it will look like when you’ve gone all of the way around (don’t staple the bottom – leave that as-is!).
 If your foam has a gap at all between the strips, now’s a good time to spray some adhesive in that gap and hold the foam pieces together to adhere to one another so you have a solid, smooth surface: